Skip to content

 Color codes in practice — i.e. wait, what’s a hue?

 The web by and large talks about color as RGB hex codes.
 It’s most useful to ignore those.
-RGB is not a good framework for coloring designs.
-Much more useful is HSB (which is synonymous with HSV, and similar to HSL).
+RGB is great for computers, but not good for how humans think/talk about color.
+Instead, use HSB (which is synonymous with HSV, and similar to HSL).

 HSB is better than RGB because it fits with the way we think about color naturally, and you can predict how changes to the HSB values will affect the color you’re looking at.